BitcoinCoderBob/Mining-Opportunity-Cost-Calculator/README.md

 Electric costs per day: $7.94
 bitcoin mined: 0.165
-americanHodlSats: 0.14876496984524967
+AmericanHodl: 0.14876496984524967
-swanSats: 0.19568394600938765
+Daily-DCA: 0.19568394600938765
-antiHomeMinerSats: 0.16560611084814553
+Anti-Miner: 0.16560611084814553
 ```

 ![Example output plot](example-points.png)

 <h3>Lines Explained</h3>
-<li><b>AmericanHodl</b> - This strategy is if on the first day you slam bought al the sats with all the fiat.
+<li><b>AmericanHodl</b> - This strategy is if on the first day you slam bought all the bitcoin with all the fiat.
 This fiat amount is the sum of your mining operations fixed costs plus all the costs in electricity usage</li>
-<li><b>DCA</b> Short for "Dollar cost averaging" this strategy refers to taking the sum of the fixed and varialbe costs (electric), dividing this number by total number of days since mining started, and stacked that amount of dollars worth of sats each day</li>
+<li><b>DCA</b> Short for "Dollar cost averaging" this strategy refers to taking the sum of the fixed and varialbe costs (electric), dividing this number by total number of days since mining started, and stacked that amount of dollars worth of bitcoin each day. (daily DCA strategy)</li>
-<li><b>AntiMiner</b> This strategy refers to the person who spend an equal number of dollars on bitcoin purchasing each time the miner spends money on a cost.
+<li><b>Anti-Miner</b> This strategy refers to the person who spend an equal number of dollars on bitcoin purchasing each time the miner spends money on a cost.
 So on the first day, they buy the amount of bitcoin (in fiat terms) equal to the amount for the mining operation's fixed cost setup.
 Each day after they purchase the amount of bitcoin equal to the amount the miner spent of electricity that day</li>
 <li><b>Mined</b> This line represents total bitcoin mined.
 This tool does not yet support entering amount miner per day to generate a proper historical line, and really should be represented as a singular point all the way on the last day of the x-axis.
 However, that becomes visually hard to see and for optics I simply had it plot as the entire width of the axis.</li>